 What are the Drawbacks of Recording a Meeting?

-Privacy concerns
+Privacy Concerns

 It’s often the case that some people will feel uncomfortable when being recorded, even more so if the meeting includes sensitive or personal information.
-It’s important to obtain consent from all participants before starting to record.
+It’s critical to obtain consent from all participants before starting to record.

-Technical difficulties
+Technical Difficulties

 Potential Distraction